Lead information

 Lead sample voucher program

-Lead sampling in childcare centers
+Lead sampling in schools and childcare centers

 Frequent asked questions about lead

-Still, some homes and buildings in our service area may have lead pipes, soldered joints or fixtures containing lead.
+Still, some homes and buildings in our service area may have lead pipes, soldered joints, or fixtures containing lead.
 It is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home’s plumbing.
 If you are concerned about lead in your home’s plumbing, you can have your water tested at no cost.
 Call EBMUD Customer Service at 866-403-2683 and request a lead test.
 You can also click “Contact Us” at the top of this page to send us an email.
 Under “Topic” select “Water Quality”.

 To view EBMUD’s latest Annual Water Quality Report, click here.
 If you would like a report mailed to you, email us at custsvc@ebmud.com or call 510-986-7555.